aandiron/drive-in-dragon/The-Great-Stone-Dragon_full-draft.md

 It was when he was fucking me from behind like this that the thing I wanted to tell you about happened.

 As I said, I was holding on with my eyes closed.
 So I didn't _see_ anything at first.
 Rather, I _felt_ it: I noticed a change in how his cock felt inside me.
-I said before, Lucas' cock was _well-prorportioned_ --- and by that I don't mean big --- just "a good size."
+I said before, Lucas' cock was _well-proportioned_ --- and by that I don't mean big --- just "a good size."
 But at this moment when he was fucking me from behind, I suddenly had the sensation that his cock was growing larger.
 Not like just a little throb, but it actually seemed to _grow_.
 It swelled in my pussy, in both length and girth, and it just got larger and larger.
 It felt like it was going to split me apart!
 I began to fear he might actually hurt me.
 What if a man is so big it does permanent damage?
 Can such a thing happen?
 I wasn't sure, but these kinds of questions sort of started floating abstractly through my mind.

 His cock wasn't just getting bigger, it was getting _harder_ too.
 And I don't mean _stiffer_ I mean harder --- like his cock was becoming a solid object, rather than a meaty piece of flesh (no matter how tumescent he had previously been).